aleartdev/domainanalyzer/docs/README.md

 # Domainanalyzer
-# Dockerized Python script that analyzes a domain name and fetchs all relevant information relevant for hosting support
+# Dockerized Python script that analyzes a domain name and fetchs all relevant information for hosting support

 > Uses threads to speed up fetching of information.